-Approaches to the \mtt problem include the multi hypothesis tracker \cite{Rei79}, and various tracking filters based on \rfs \cite{Mah07,Mahler:2014}. \mht algorithms maintain a series of global hypotheses for each possible measurement-target correspondence, along with a conditional state distribution for each target under each hypothesis.
-In the original \mht \cite{Rei79}, each measurement could potentially be the first detection of a new target, and the number of newly detected targets was given a Poisson distribution in order to provide a Bayesian prior.
-In \cite{MorCho86}, the \mht model was made rigorous through random finite sequences, under the assumption that the number of targets present is constant but unknown, and has a Poisson prior.
+\mht refers to a collection of algorithms that address the data association problem in \mtt by forming hypotheses across multiple scans \cite{Chong19}.
+In the original \mht \cite{Rei79}, each measurement could potentially be the first detection of a new target, and the number of newly detected targets was given a Poisson distribution. \mht can be implemented by forming tracks for each target and assigning them a score, which is then used for track confirmation and deletion, and to determine the score of a data association hypothesis \cite[Chap.
+16]{BlackmanP:1999} \cite{werthmann1992step}.
+In \cite{MorCho86}, the \mht model was made rigorous using a multi-target state-space which allows for an unknown number of targets, under the assumption that the number of targets is unknown but constant, with a Poisson prior.
 Target state sequences were formed under each global hypothesis, and the Poisson distribution of targets remaining to be detected provided a Bayes prior for events involving newly detected targets.